Hiring restaurant staff can be daunting, especially if you’re a new business owner and are recruiting for the first time.

 Hiring restaurant staff can be a long-winded and sometimes stressful process.
 Unsurprisingly many new business owners want to get the recruitment phase over as quickly as possible, but this often leads to simple mistakes that can prove costly and result in either a miss-hire or turnover later down the line.

-If you invest the time in curating the perfect job description, nail your interview process, and provide a unique onboarding with detailed training, you’re sure to minimise your staff turnover rate and build a dependable team who loves their jobs.
+If you invest the time in curating the perfect job description, nail your interview process with insightful restaurant interview questions and follow-up opportunities, and provide a unique onboarding with detailed training, you’re sure to minimise your staff turnover rate and build a dependable team who loves their jobs.
+Mastering the art of conducting interviews is truly a cornerstone of sustainable restaurant success.

 Free Hospitality Recruitment Guide